-Container Plants: Carefully remove the plant from its container and inspect the root ball for circling and matted roots.
-The roots should be loosened and teased apart so they will be able to grow out into surrounding soil.
-The plant can now be placed in the hole, checking for proper depth and backfill with some soil to stabilize.
-The top of the root ball should be level or slightly above the soil line.
-Make sure the plant is straight and finish backfilling with remaining soil.
-Settle soil down by gently stepping or pressing down with hands around root ball to hold plant in place.
+Container Plants: Carefully remove the plant from its container and inspect the root-ball for circling and matted roots.
+The roots should be loosened and teased apart to facilitate growth into the surrounding soil.
+The base of the root flare should be level to or slightly above the soil line.

 Balled and Burlapped Plants: Move the plant into the hole with the burlap intact.
 If there is a wire cage on the plant it should also be left on.
 Once in the hole and at the appropriate depth, stabilize the plant by covering half the root-ball with soil.
 The burlap, twine, wire cage and other material on the upper half of the root-ball can then be cut-off and removed.
 Burlap and other material on the bottom half of the plant should be left intact, as it will break down naturally in time.